Def Jam: Fight for NY: Story Mode

-The game's story mode follows the narrative of an unknown, player-created fighter, who is fighting his way through the New York Underground.
+The game's story mode follows the narrative of a player-created fighter, who is fighting his way through the New York Underground.
 Winning matches rewards the player with cash, which can be used in shops to buy clothes which include famous clothes lines such as Reebok, Phat Farm, Air Jordan, Sean John and many other clothing lines.
 As well as clothes, the fighter can get haircuts, tattoos, and jewelry from Jacob "The Jeweler" Arabo, as well as Development points, which can be used at the local gym, run by Henry Rollins, to increase the character's skills, or to purchase and set up new Blazin' Moves and up to two additional fighting styles.

-Winning matches also unlocks clubs and the fighters defeated, as well as their Blazin' Move, and often the jewelry they may wear.
+Winning matches unlocks clubs and the fighters defeated, as well as their Blazin' Move, and often the jewelry they may wear.
 Created characters can have the jewelry of Sean Paul, Crack (Fat Joe), Xzibit, Crazy Legs, Lil' Flip, Def Jam Recordings, Roc-A-Fella Records, State Property, and many others (except for some particular signature pieces such as the medallions worn by Flavor Flav or modify it like Ghostface Killah's Sun God Plate Gold and Diamond piece), the fighters may be used in Battle Mode, while their moves and jewelry may be purchased and used by the player.

 Characters

-The game features 67 playable characters, including real-life hip hop artists signed to Def Jam at the time, as well as original characters.
+The game features 69 playable characters, including real-life hip hop artists signed to Def Jam at the time, as well as original characters and the player-created fighter.

 Story

 The game takes place immediately after Def Jam Vendetta.
-D-Mob (Chris Judge) is arrested by NYPD cops Starks and Jervis and placed in the back of their cop car when an SUV hits it, causing it to flip over on its back.
+D-Mob (Chris Judge) is arrested by NYPD cops Starks and Jervis and placed in the back of their cop car when an SUV hits it, causing it to flip over.
 D-Mob crawls out of the wreckage and boards the SUV as Jervis catches a glimpse of the suspect before passing out.
 He later describes his appearance to Lauren.
-The suspect becomes the game's protagonist, named The Hero.
+The suspect becomes the game's protagonist, nicknamed "The Hero".